 How is your holiday baking coming along?
 Have you got your list of Christmas goodies all set?
 If not, you need to add these spritz Christmas cookies to your list.
-They are easy to make and because each cookie is about a bites worth, you get a ton of cookies from one basic recipe.
+They are easy to make, and because each cookie is about one-bite worth, you get a ton of cookies from one basic recipe.
 You can make just a basic vanilla Spritz cookie, or you can change up the flavor a bit.
-Keep them simple with basic sugar sprinkles or turn them into yummy sandwich cookies.
+Keep them simple with sugar sprinkles or turn them into yummy sandwich cookies.

 Thanks to Wilton, I was well prepared for my cooking baking extravaganza!